 The facilitator will then work separately with the Directors/General Managers to identify opportunities for improving productivity between themselves and their Executive Assistants.
 Much of this is drawn out of the Productivity Questionnaire.
 We also explore such things as:

 - Setting common objectives and expectations

-- Using Technology to save time
+- Using Technology to work smarter not harder

 - Managing my email with my Executive Assistant

 In the final session, the Directors and Executive Assistants will come together to develop collective and individual actions plans for productivity improvement.

 - One Month of Follow Up by Facilitator

 - Improved clarity around roles and expectations of the Executive Assistant